ThomasObenaus/heatpump-stats/README.md

 - Fetch current heat pump data from the Viessmann API
 - Store data in CSV format for easy analysis
-- Create plots of temperature trends and heat pump activity

 ## Installation